Annual Salvias that Hummingbirds Adore

 Hummingbirds refuel countless times before arriving at their nesting grounds, which vary depending on species.
 For example, the Rufous hummingbird (Selasphorus rufous) travels roughly 6,000 miles from its tropical winter home to Alaska, then wings the same distance home in autumn.
 That translates to countless visits to backyard gardens and wildflower patches.

 Among the 22 species that summer in North America, the Ruby-throated Hummingbird (Archilochus colubris) is the most famous due to its roughly 500-mile, nonstop flight across the Gulf of Mexico twice a year.
-As Audubon notes, that is about a 20-hour trip for the Ruby-throated Hummingbird.
+As the University of California - Davis Department of Veterinary Medicine notes, that is a 20-hour trip for the Ruby-throated Hummingbird.